-We strongly urge that all persons over the age of 6 months get a flu shot to help protect from getting sick with the flu.
+We strongly urge that all persons over the age of 6 months get a flu shot to help protect from getting sick with the flu, especially since the COVID-19 virus is still circulating.
 Some people, such as the elderly, young children, and people with chronic health conditions like lung or heart disease, or diabetes are at high risk of serious flu complications.
 It takes about two weeks for protection to develop after the flu shot.

 If you think you have the flu

 Most people with the flu do not need medical care, and should stay home to prevent spreading the virus to others.
 If you get sick with flu symptoms you should:

 - Wash your hands frequently with soap and water or alcohol-based hand sanitizer

 - Avoid close contact with people in your home

 - Drink plenty of water and other liquids to prevent dehydration